-- 1. The designee from Student Services shall be present during hearing to answer any procedural questions and to record proceedings. - 2.
-The appeal chairperson shall read the complaint. - 3.
-The appeal chairperson shall inform the student of his or her rights. - 4.
-The designated official or representative shall present the institution's case. - 5.
-The student or representative shall present his or her defense. - 6.
-The designated official or representative shall present rebuttal evidence. - 7.
-The designated official or representative shall summarize and argue the institution's case. - 8.
-The student or representative shall summarize and argue his or her case. - 9.
-The designated official or representative shall have an opportunity for rebuttal argument.

-The hearing committee may take the matter under advisement for 24 hours before rendering a decision, unless more time is needed to conduct further investigation and determined by committee chair.
-The decision shall be made by majority vote.

-The decision shall be communicated to the student in writing within 1 business day of the hearing.

-The appeal chairperson may approve deviation to an appeal proceeding as long as it does not alter the fundamental fairness of the hearing.
+- 1. The appeal chairperson shall read the complaint. - 2.
+The appeal chairperson shall inform the student of their rights. - 3.
+The designated official or representative shall present the institution's case. - 4.
+The student or representative shall present their defense. - 5.
+The designated official or representative shall present rebuttal evidence. - 6.
+The designated official or representative shall summarize and argue the institution's case. - 7.
+The student or representative shall summarize and argue their case. - 8.
+The designated official or representative shall have an opportunity for a rebuttal argument. - 9.
+The hearing committee may take the matter under advisement for 24 hours before rendering a decision unless more time is needed to conduct further investigation, as determined by the committee chair.
+The decision shall be made by a majority vote. - 10.
+The decision shall be communicated to the student in writing within 15 business days of the hearing. - 11.
+The appeal Chairperson may approve deviation to an appeal proceeding if it does not alter the hearing's fundamental fairness.

+EVIDENCE:

-EVIDENCE - Evidence shall be handled according to the following:
+Evidence shall be handled according to the following:

 - 1. Legal rules of evidence do not apply; the appeal chairperson may admit evidence that is commonly accepted by reasonable persons in the conduct of their affairs.
-The appeal chairperson may exclude irrelevant, immaterial, and unduly repetitious evidence.
-Both parties shall be provided evidence prior to the beginning of the appeal (as stated in paragraph 2) - 2.
-At the appeal, the Institution shall be required to prove by a preponderance of the evidence that the charges are true. - 3.
-A student may not be compelled to testify.

-- 4. The appeal committee shall decide the issue of guilt or innocence and an appropriate penalty solely on the basis of evidence presented at the hearing. - A tape recording shall be made of the appeal.
+The appeal chairperson may exclude irrelevant, immaterial, and unduly repetitious evidence. - 2.
+At the appeal, the College District shall be required to provide evidence that the charges are accurate. - 3.
+A student may not be compelled to testify. - 4.
+The appeal committee shall decide the issue and determine an appropriate penalty, when indicated, solely based on the hearing evidence. - 5.
+A tape recording shall be made of the appeal.
 Committee deliberations will not be recorded.
-A stenographic digest of the recording shall be made if needed for an appeal at expense to the student, and, on request, a student shall be given a copy of the digest.
-A student defendant or his or her representative may listen to the tape recording and compare it with the digest.
-A student may, at his or her own expense, have a stenographer present at the hearing to make a stenographic transcript of the hearing.
+A stenographic digest of the recording shall be made at the student's expense if needed for an appeal.
+The student may request and shall be given provided a copy of the digest.
+A student defendant or their representative may listen to the tape recording and compare it with the digest.
+At their expense, a student may have a stenographer present at the hearing to make a stenographic transcript of the hearing.

-DECISION
+DECISION:

-The appeal committee shall render a written decision as to the student's violation of programmatic rules/regulations.
-The committee may either uphold the prior decision or alter it, in total or part, at their discretion.
-If the committee finds the student has violated programmatic rules/regulations, it shall set forth findings of facts in support of its decision.
-The Vice President of Student Affairs/designee shall administer the penalty, if any.
+The appeals committee shall render a written decision as to the accused student's guilt or innocence of the charges.
+The committee may either uphold the prior determination or alter it, in total or part, at its discretion.
+If the committee finds the student guilty, it shall include facts in support of its decision.
+The Vice President of Academics and Student Services or designee shall administer the penalty if any.